Skip to Content, Navigation, or Footer.

 Enjoy what you're reading?
 Get content from The Alligator delivered to your inbox

-But as the buzzer sounded in San Antonio, all of those doubts dissipated.
-It was a championship, in some ways, solidifying Florida as the highlight of the SEC, which sent a record 14 teams to the tournament.
-In doing so, Florida inadvertently became the posterboy for an evolving college basketball world in which the SEC is establishing its dominance.
+Saturday night checked a box for Florida.
+It had been shaky throughout the tournament, stumbling past UConn and Texas Tech, while Auburn largely hadn’t struggled.
+It also won the SEC Tournament without taking on the conference’s other goliath, the Tigers.
+But as the buzzer sounded in San Antonio, all those doubts dissipated.
+It was a championship, in some ways, solidifying itself as the cream of the SEC, which sent a record 14 teams to the tournament.
+In doing so, it inadvertently became the poster boy for an evolving college basketball world in which the SEC is establishing its dominance.

 “[It’s] a great accomplishment for our program to make it here to the Final Four,” Golden said.
 “I'm incredibly proud of these guys for getting this win.
 We're alive, man.
 We're playing for this national championship on Monday night.”